 For a person receiving a stimulus payment on fortnightly or variable lodgement, the date of effect of a change in circumstances is generally the date of the event of that change.
 Where the continuation form is lodged late (and the stimulus payment is not cancelled) the determination will generally take effect from the date of the event or change, but may also be the first day of the entitlement period, or on the first day of the entitlement period which the person informs the department of the event.

-Exception: Casual earnings are applied over the entire entitlement period not from date of effect.
+Exception: Income from employment is applied over the entire entitlement period not from date of effect.

 PPP persons with partners receiving a stimulus based payment